 You know why I don’t email bands I really like sometimes and ask them if they want me to mix them?
 Fear.
 I don’t want them to say no as that will hurt my little feelings and make me think that I am actually terrible at this and should quit immediately.
 Alright, that’s an exaggeration and my ego gives me a slap, and points at my work that says otherwise, but that IS the general internal conversation.
-Fear is your enemy and a huge reason why a lot of people do not do things to further their career or start a conversation with someone who could help.
+Fear is your enemy and a huge reason why a lot of people do not do things to further their careers or start a conversation with someone who could help.
 A common cause for fear is a fear of...

 If you do not try, nothing happens except - nothing!
 If you try - you may very well succeed!
 And if you do fail, who cares?
 Worst case you might learn something you can change to affect the outcome and do better next time.
 Learning without failure as part of the process is pretty uncommon.

 You want to build a bigger email list?
 Ask people to join it.
-At shows, online, everywhere.
+At shows, online, and everywhere.

 You want to work with someone?
 Ask them.